 Everything happens online.
 Take part from the office or at home, at times that suit your schedule.

-You create a profile, answer students’ questions, and engage directly with classes in live text-based chats.
+You create a profile, answer students’ questions, and engage directly with classes in live text-only chats.

-Students vote for their favourite engineer to win £500 to spend on further public outreach.
+Students vote for their favourite engineer to win £500 to spend on further public engagement.

-Chats last 40 minutes.
-They happen on our text-based messaging platform (no video or audio needed).
+Live chats last 40 minutes.
+They happen on our text-only messaging platform (no video or audio needed).

 Chats are fast paced and fun.
 We don’t expect you to attend every chat!
 Sign up to whatever you can fit into your schedule.